-You have decided to ramp up your training for your multi-day trekking or mountaineering trip.
-When I was training to Climb Mount Everest I used to get regular fitness test and Vo2 Max tests to establish the upper and lower limits of my training.
+Understanding Heart Rate Zones for Your Trekking Training is extremely important.
+If you have decided to ramp up your training for your multi-day trekking or mountaineering trip its worth getting regular fitness test and Vo2 Max tests to establish the upper and lower limits of your training.

 The rule of thump for calculating your maximum training heart rate has been 220 minus your age but this is not accurate, an estimate only.
 When you are training for any expedition, it is better not to guess if the training you are doing is enough.